ilxl-ppr/restaurant-bill/problem/README.md

 # Restaurant bill
 Create a program that computes the restaurant bill.
 The program should ask the user for the meal's cost and the tip percentage.

-Assume that the tax is 7.5% of the meal cost, and should be defined as a constant in your program.
+Assume that the tax is 7.5% of the meal cost.
 Specifically, please use the value 0.075 to avoid issues with the unit test.
-The tip is computed by multiplying the tip percentage from the user by the meal cost.
+This value should be defined as a constant in your program.
+And the tip is computed by multiplying the tip percentage from the user by the meal cost.
 Display the meal cost, tax, tip, and total amount.
 Follow the sample output below as closely as possible.
 Take note that different user input results in a different output.

 ```
 Please input meal cost: 34